Galangal and Cyperus Formula:Liang Fu Wan and Treatment of cold-type pain.Galangal Notes From Ancient Herbal Classics

-- Historical Notes on the Radix Galangae of Pharmacy.
+- History of Lesser Galangal and Historical Notes of Radix Galangae on Pharmacy.

 - Galangal formulation activating blood circulation to remove stasis.